Seventh-day Adventist eschatology: The time of trouble

 Recent arguments claim an allusion from Revelation 14:7 in the three angels' messages to Exodus 20:11 in the fourth of the Ten Commandments.
 Thus in the end time, the battle over worship will include the Sabbath.

 The Second Coming

 Seventh-day Adventists believe the Second Coming of Jesus will be literal, personal, sudden and universally visible.
 The second coming coincides with the resurrection and translation of the righteous, as described in 1 Thessalonians 4:16.
 (See fundamental belief number 25.)

 Adventists reject an intermediate state between death and resurrection, and hold that the soul sleeps until the resurrection of the body at Christ's coming.
 They also reject the doctrine of the pretribulational rapture.
-The Seventh-day Adventist Church does not hold the traditional view of the premillennial and none of the postmillennial schools of end-time belief.
-As both of these schools believe that Christ will literally and physically be on the earth at his second coming.
-In contrast to this Adventism teaches that the righteous will rise up and meet Christ in the air at His second coming and are taken with Him to Heaven.
+The Seventh-day Adventist Church holds neither the traditional view of the premillennial nor any of the postmillennial schools of end-time belief.
+Both of these schools believe that Christ will literally and physically be on the earth at his second coming.
+In contrast to this, Adventism teaches that the righteous will rise up and meet Christ in the air at His second coming and are taken with Him to Heaven.